 Manuscript must follow the Korea Journal Manual of Style and the latest edition of The Chicago Manual of Style (Chicago: University of Chicago Press, 2017).
 Authors should use the 'Revised Romanization of Korean' that was announced in 2000 by the Ministry of Culture and Tourism for romanization.

 All manuscripts submitted to Korea Journal are supposed to be initially screened by the Editor-in-Chief or an editorial board member who has expertise in the subject discussed.
 Afterwards, the manuscript accepted for peer-review will undergo double blind review by two experts in the field as recommended by members of the editorial board.
 Evaluation process will usually take up to 6 months from the submission date till the notification of the final result.
+However, even if the final review result is 'Accept,' there may be an additional approximately 6 month delay in final publication due to previously accepted manuscripts.

 We also welcome proposals for special issues on topics of relevance to the aims and scope of the journal.
 In special issue, Korea Journal is focusing only on changes in modern and contemporary Korean society and its meaning.
 If the proposal covers the ancient and the medieval period mainly, we would like to recommend you to find more proper journal.
 Please refer to the 'Sample', and submit your proposal directly by e-mail to koreajournal@aks.ac.kr.